NREL/EnergyPlus/doc/src/docs/InputOutputReference/02-HVACTemplates.md

 ### HVACTemplate:System:Unitary

-This object simulates the system portion of a constant volume direct-expansion based HVAC configuration with several different heating options.
-Often a single HVACTemplate:Zone:Unitary object will be used with a single HVACTemplate:System:Unitary object to simulate single zone direct-expansion based air conditioning systems.
-In addition, multiple HVACTemplate:Zone:Unitary objects may appear that all reference the same HVACTemplate:System:Unitary object in a multiple zone version.
-For a multizone system, only one zone is specified as the control zone.
-Direct expansion includes single packaged rooftop systems commonly seen in commercial buildings and split systems commonly seen in residential buildings.
+This object simulates the system portion of a constant volume air handler with electric, gas, or hot water heating and optional direct-expansion (DX) cooling.
+This system may serve one or more HVACTemplate:Zone:Unitary objects.
+If this system serves more than one zone, only one zone is specified as the control zone.
+Common names for this sytem type include packaged rooftop systems commonly seen in commercial buildings and split systems (furnace with air conditioner)  commonly seen in residential buildings.

 #### Field: Name